whamcloud/Online-Help/docs/Install_Guide/guide.md

 Intel® EE for Lustre\* software may be installed on file system *servers and clients* running SUSE Linux Enterprise version 11 with SP4, and on clients-only running SLES12 with SP1.
-However, for SLES installations, Intel® Manager for Lustre\* software is *not supported or installed.* As a result, automatic configuration and/or monitoring of high availability is not supported by Intel® Manager for Lustre\* software on installations running SUSE.
+However, for SLES installations, Manager for Lustre\* software is *not supported or installed.* As a result, automatic configuration and/or monitoring of high availability is not supported by Manager for Lustre\* software on installations running SUSE.

 For information about clients running SUSE, see [Installing Lustre on